A brief guide addressing common questions and concerns of the IP litigation and enforcement landscape in Indonesia

 What are the procedures for criminal enforcement?

 For IP infringement-related offences, the IP owner must file a formal complaint with the authorities before any action can commence.
-Police raid actions are also viable, but only under a narrow set of circumstances.
+The complaint might lead to seizure of incriminating evidence as part of the criminal investigation process triggered by the complaint.
+However, police practice can be opaque leading to inconsistent practice in carrying out seizure – such as timing can be varied..
 After a raid, IP holders can either reach a settlement with the infringer or pursue the complaint via criminal prosecution.

 What are the procedures for criminal appeals?